 AVO Magazine: The name is derived from the 27 club, the name for a group of famous musicians that passed away at the age of 27.
 Who from the 27 Club is your biggest inspiration?

 HITOMI: Kurt is my biggest inspiration.
 Also Janis and Jim Morrison.

-AVO Blog: What is your favorite part of being a solo artist?
+AVO Magazine: What is your favorite part of being a solo artist?
 Making new music, performing on stage or something else?

 HITOMI: Performing on stage.
 Making new music is also great, but rather than having fun by myself I like to enjoy music together with other members and guests.

 AVO Magazine: You have performed outside of Japan already, just a short while ago you were in Taiwan and last year you went to Taiwan and London.
 Did you feel the audience and venue were different from what you are accustomed to in Japan?

 HITOMI: More than in Japan, I felt I was truly being judged by the quality of my music.
 In Japan I also communicate with words, and I think there are also people who started to like my band because they like my nature, but outside Japan I don’t get to convey as much.

 AVO Magazine: You have been working together with other musicians as Riki Kinoshita (ART SCHOOL), Taigen Kawabe (BO NINGEN), THE DIDITITS, ZZZ’s, to name a few, but you also joined a special band mindblow with band members of LOUDNESS amongst others.
 Such collaborations are very interesting as such names are not unknown for Japanese music lovers.
 It makes people wonder how small the music world can be!
 Who is on top of your list for future collaborations?